-QUESTIONS POA 2 Assessor Checklist of Questions Indicator Questions to be asked in assessing each dimension Examples of evidence Management of operational risks Scoring method M1 Does the tax administration have a structured process in place to identify, assess, prioritize, prevent and mitigate operational risks, such as the risk of IT system failure, cyber security breach and loss of taxpayer data?
+QUESTIONS POA 2 Assessor Checklist of Questions Indicator Questions to be asked in assessing each dimension Examples of evidence Scoring method M1 failure, cyber security breach and loss of taxpayer data?
 If yes, does the process form part of the tax administration's planning process so that operational risks and associated responses are determined in a context of the administration's broader objectives and capabilities?
 Does the tax administration maintain an operational risks register?
-Does the tax administration conduct Business Impact Analysis (BIA) to understand the impact of the identified risks, the recovery time objective?
+Does the tax administration conduct Business Impact Analysis (BIA) to understand the impact of the identified risks, the recovery time objective and the recover point objective?
 Has the tax administration prepared a business continuity (BC) strategy based on the BIA and risk assessment?
 Does the tax administration have documented plans/procedures for restoring business operations after an incident?
 Do these plans reflect the needs of those who will use them including clearly defined roles and responsibilities?
-Is there a mandatory organization-wide risk management training of staff regarding operational (i.e. systems and processes) risks - this may include face-to-face or online training and testing.
+Is there a mandatory organization-wide risk management training of staff regarding operational (i.e. systems and processes) risks-this may include face-to-face or online training and testing.
 Have BC capabilities of suppliers (i.e. third parties) been evaluated?
 Do formal BC governance arrangements exist?
-Is there senior management support and ownership of the BC program? assess, prioritize, prevent and mitigate operational risks including a vulnerability risk assessment process that ensures networks remain safe from any IT internal/external cyber security threats.
+Is there senior management support and ownership of the BC program? process that ensures networks remain safe from any IT internal/external cyber security threats.
 Documented list of identified operational risks (e.g., recorded in a risk register).
 Business Impact Analysis reports.
 Documentation showing how identified risks have been assessed and prioritized.
 Documented plans for mitigation actions and reports to senior management regarding implementation.
 Business continuity plans.
 Dimension 2.
 The extent to which the effectiveness of the business continuity program is tested, monitored and evaluated.
 Is the business continuity management program tested and audited?
 Are the results and recommendations documented, reviewed and acted on by senior management?
 How often is the business continuity (disaster recovery) plan reviewed and updated?
+Does the tax administration monitor progress and evaluate the impact of operational risk mitigation initiatives?
 Terms of Reference of Risk Management Committee.
 Report on Evaluation of Business Continuity Program.
 Documented responses by senior management in relation to the implementation of the Business Continuity Program.
-Results of the confidentiality and data safeguards assessment conducted by the Global Forum under the
+Results of the confidentiality and data safeguards assessment conducted by the Global Forum under the automatic exchange of information framework.